 As a result, we end up on the Island of Misfit Steaks, known in these parts as Helluva Deal Atoll.
 Just like in the movie, there is nothing wrong with them other than they don’t match the others; some will be from the loin end, others from the rib end; some 12 ounces, some 14 to 16 ounces.
 All in all, a motley crew that we guarantee will melt in your mouth; just don’t look at them first.
 Actually I’m getting carried away, they are just fine and the degree of difference is really not that great; they’re perfect for family and friends….only lacking a “formal uniformity”.

-So to answer the original question, the deal is just that, the same quality steaks, sourced from both the Midwest and California; simply put, priced aggressively because they’re not carbon copies.
+So to answer the original question, the deal is just that, the same quality steaks, simply put, priced aggressively because they’re not carbon copies.